A Brief Autobiography

-I am now (in 2012) a full-time writer, living with my wife and two children in the Presidio of San Francisco, overlooking the Pacific Ocean.
-But I've wandered across the continent to get here.
+I am now (in 2022) a full-time writer, living with my wife and two children in Berkeley, California.
+But I wandered across the continent to get here.

 I was born and raised in Minnesota, just outside of the town of Foley (pop.
-1,200), where my father was one of two doctors and was the Benton County coroner.
+1,200 at the time), where my father was one of two doctors and served as the Benton County coroner.
 It was (and is) a farming community, a landscape of dairy and hog farms.

 My father attended Carleton College in Northfield, Minnesota, in the 1950s, and liked to claim a relation to one of the James-Younger gang, William Stiles, who was killed on the streets of Northfield in 1876.
 (Despite a remarkable resemblance between my father and the hapless outlaw, there is almost certainly no relation.)
 I attended Carleton as well decades later, but had little idea that I would one day write a biography of Jesse James.